-Ready to launch your own expressive writing practice?
+Ready to launch your own expressive writing or journaling practice?
 Use these simple guidelines to get started.

-- Choose your writing method.
-What tools work best for you?
+- Choose your writing/journaling method: What tools work best for you?
 Your favorite pen and a journal with a pretty cover?
 A ballpoint and a pad of legal paper?
 A laptop or iPad?
 Pick the approach that is the most inviting for you.